motaur/Heros/Readme.md

 ```

 ## Configuration
-1. Get your api key of https://superheroapi.com
+1. Get your api key from https://superheroapi.com
 2. Create `apikey.properties` in the root of the project file with the following info:
 ```gradle
 HEROES_API_KEY="..."